Welcome to Netherlands

 Please ensure that the names given to us for reservations match the names in your passport, as hotels, sightseeing tour companies are very particular about name changes.
 Mismatched names may result in heavy amendment penalties.
 We strongly recommend travel insurance as part of your package – we have excellent rates with the world’s best companies – please let us know if you wish us to add this to your package.

-Arrival transfer in Amsterdam & departure transfer in Brussels on private car.
+Arrival airport transfer in Amsterdam on private car.

 Complimentary travel insurance.

 Netherlands- When most people think of the Netherlands, they think of Amsterdam with its famous red lights and “coffee” shops.
 (And probably tulips, too.)
 But there is much more to the country than those three things.
 The Netherlands is a country filled with historic brick filled and cobblestone lane cities, an interconnected canals, beautiful and vast farmland, iconic windmills, and even some pleasant beaches.
 It’s one of my favorite countries in the world.
 Most travelers come to the Netherlands and only party in Amsterdam for a few days, but by doing so, they miss much of what the country has to offer.
 Spend time exploring get out of the cities and you’ll discover the country that keeps us coming back every year.
 The Netherlands, a country in northwestern Europe, is known for a flat landscape of canals, tulip fields, windmills and cycling routes.
 Amsterdam, the capital, is home to the Rijksmuseum, Van Gogh Museum and the house where Jewish diarist Anne Frank hid during WWII.
 Canalside mansions and a trove of works from artists including Rembrandt and Vermeer remain from the city's 17th-century "Golden Age."

 Trip Planning: The planning stage of your trip can be instrumental in its success and an enjoyable part of the experience itself.
 You have a world of options...and plenty to consider.